IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

           ![rco pod3](extras/images/rco-pod3.jpg)

-   - Resources in the project `app-was`:
+   - Resources in the project `apps-was`:

      - `Runtime Component` instance details:
        - select `Runtime Component Operator`.
-Note: The operator is installed at cluster level and is visible to all existing projects, but Runtime Component instance is created under the project `app-was`.
+Note: The operator is installed at cluster level and is visible to all existing projects, but Runtime Component instance is created under the project `apps-was`.

          ![rco op1](extras/images/rco-op1.jpg)